Applied Rhetoric Collaborative

 Applied rhetoric: Our evolving definition of applied rhetoric is that it is a rhetorically-grounded method for and study of action-oriented research, teaching, and service in live situations that seeks to solve problems and achieve positive ends in communities.

 ARC History: In June 2018, an interdisciplinary group of scholars from across the U.S. gathered to discuss the characteristics that link their work.
 We determined that this link was the application of rhetoric to problems at work, in our classrooms, in our communities, and in our public and private lives.
 We envisioned a new professional organization that might give us a place to have conversations that cross existing disciplinary lines.
 We met again in May 2019 and continued to refine our understanding of applied rhetoric and the many ways it can be a force for good in the world.
-The 2020 symposia will continue this work in virtual environments.
+The 2020 symposia began online but was eventually put on hold.